NathanSandford/Chem-I-Calc/README.md

 - Yuan-Sen Ting
 - Hans-Walter Rix

+## Attribution
+This work will be presented in an upcoming paper, Sandford et al. (in prep)

-## Contributions
+## Contributions & Bug Reports
 Like what this package is doing, but unsatisfied with some portion of it?
-I warmly welcome any and all contributions, particularly in feature additions, web deployment, and code optimizations.
+I warmly welcome any and all contributions, particularly in feature additions, web deployment, bug fixes, and code optimizations.
 Don't hesitate to reach out to me if you have any ideas or contributions you would like to apply.